salesforcecli/plugin-devops-center/messages/commonFlags.md

 - RunAllTestsInOrg — All tests in your org are run, including tests of managed packages.

 If you don’t specify a test level, the default behavior depends on the contents of your deployment package.
 For more information, see [Running Tests in a Deployment](https://developer.salesforce.com/docs/atlas.en-us.api_meta.meta/api_meta/meta_deploy_running_tests.htm) in the "Metadata API Developer Guide".

+# promote.async.description

+The command immediately returns the job ID and control of the terminal to you.
+This way, you can continue to use the CLI.
+To resume the deployment, run "sf deploy pipeline resume".
+To check the status of the deployment, run "sf deploy pipeline report".

+# promote.async.summary

+Run the command asynchronously.